DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/discussion.md

 # How can text-mining and network science approaches be combined to provide a holistic understanding of potential political communities and the topics discussed within a community?

 Using approaches from the network science field, it was possible to discover communities of members within the British Parliament.
 Furthermore, using TF-IDF, it was possible to discover important words associated with each community.
-Hence, by combining the methods from the two fields, it was possible to find communities in the network and subsequently try to understand the topics.
+Hence, by combining the methods from the two fields, it was possible to find communities in the network and subsequently try to understand the topics associated with the community.